alphagov/govuk-developer-docs/source/manual/manage-sign-on-accounts.html.md

 - A token will be generated.
 Copy it to your clipboard and then manually email it to the team email address

 An account can have API tokens for multiple applications.

+## Changing parent organisation (APHA not appearing under DEFRA for users)

+There is a bug in Signon for orgs that have multiple parent orgs in Whitehall.
+There is a [Trello card for this problem](https://trello.com/c/7koTf4OD).

+To address the problem for APHA, re-run the following [rake task](running-rake-tasks.html):

+`db:migrate VERSION=20200805142418`

+Otherwise raise a PR similar to [https://github.com/alphagov/signon/pull/1481](https://github.com/alphagov/signon/pull/1481) to add a migration.